 - Use bright kid colors in solids and prints for garments and for contrast on cuffs, collars, etc. to brighten up darker colors.

-We’ll be concentrating on children NB to age 12 so clothing in sizes 0/3 months up to 14/16 should be adequate for most.
+We’ll be concentrating on babies and children to age 12 so clothing in sizes 0/3 months up to 16/18 or adult S should be adequate for most.
 Remember children on the reservation are heavier and taller so if in doubt use the larger measurement.

 - Sewn clothing size chart or this one .
 Use this size chart for babies and toddlers